thibaut-arnoulxdepirey/thibaut-arnoulxdepirey.github.io/index.md

 Hello!

 I am a physicist working on the statistical mechanics of nonequilibrium and disordered systems, sometimes exploring their connection with biology and ecology.
-I currently hold a permanent researcher position at the Institut de Physique Théorique ([IPhT](https://www.ipht.fr/)) of the CEA Saclay, in the Paris area.
+I hold a permanent researcher position at the Institut de Physique Théorique ([IPhT](https://www.ipht.fr/)) of the CEA Saclay, in the Paris area.

 Previously, I was a CV Raman Postdoctoral Fellow of the Indian Institute of Science in Bangalore where I collaborated with [Sriram Ramaswamy](https://physics.iisc.ac.in/~sriram/) and [Vishwesha Guttal](https://teelabiisc.wordpress.com/).
 Before that, I was a postdoc at the Technion, working with [Guy Bunin](https://phsites.technion.ac.il/bunin/) and [Yariv Kafri](https://phsites.technion.ac.il/kafri/).
 I completed my PhD at Université Paris Cité under the supervision of [Frédéric van Wijland](https://sites.google.com/site/fvanwijland/home).
 You can find the manuscript of my thesis [here](https://thibaut-arnoulxdepirey.github.io/these_arnoulxdepirey.pdf).